souravmohile/FruitMaturityDetector/README.md

 ---

-You can view the model in action in the provided video - "fruit_maturity_detection.mov
+You can view some real-time predictions from the model in the folder - "sample predictions"